Robin van Persie: 2014 FIFA World Cup

-UEFA Euro 2016
+UEFA Euro 2016 qualifiers and retirement

 On 28 August 2015, Van Persie was replaced by Arjen Robben as captain of the national team.
 He replaced Huntelaar for the final three minutes of a 2–1 away win over Kazakhstan in UEFA Euro 2016 qualifying on 10 October, his 100th appearance for the Netherlands.
 In doing so, Van Persie became the eighth Dutchman to reach the milestone.
-Three days later, in their final group game, Van Persie came on as a 38th-minute substitute for Jaïro Riedewald away to the Czech Republic and scored an own goal which handed the Czechs victory, despite scoring later on in a 3–2 defeat.
+Three days later, in their final group game, Van Persie came on as a 38th-minute substitute for Jaïro Riedewald at home against the Czech Republic and scored an own goal which handed the Czechs victory, despite scoring later on in a 3–2 defeat.
 The result meant that the Dutch did not qualify for an international tournament for the first time since 2002.
+His last cap for the Netherlands came in 2017 against France in the 2018 FIFA World Cup qualifiers, coming on as a substitute.

-Coaching career
+Managerial career

+Early years

 In May 2020, a year after his retirement, Van Persie became an assistant-coach to Dick Advocaat at his former club Feyenoord, where he would help train the club's strikers in an unofficial role.
 In May 2021, Feyenoord announced that Van Persie would officially join the club from the start of the 2021–22 season in a supporting role as a field coach, while also becoming the co-head coach at the club's under-16 team.
+For the 2023–24 season, Van Persie was promoted to co-head coach of the club's under-18 team, as well as the under-19 team in the UEFA Youth League.
+Feyenoord under-18 won the 2023 Mladen Ramljak Memorial Tournament with him as a coach.
+In the UEFA Youth League, Feyenoord topped a group of Atlético Madrid, Lazio and Celtic, before getting knocked out by Bayern Munich in the round of 16.

+Heerenveen

+On 17 May 2024, Dutch side Heerenveen announced that Van Persie would be their head coach from the 2024–25 season onwards by signing a two-year contract.
+In his first game as head coach in professional football, Heerenveen lost 1–0 to Ajax as Van Persie became Heerenveen's youngest-ever manager in the Eredivisie at an age of 41 on 11 August 2024.
+In his fourth game in charge, Heerenveen suffered a league record 9–1 defeat away to AZ on 14 September.
+Van Persie was criticised after subbing on goalkeeper Andries Noppert with a 2–1 lead against amateur side Quick Boys in the KNVB Cup round of 16, before Noppert caused a penalty and Heerenveen lost in extra-time.
+Van Persie won 9 out of 26 games in all competitions during his term at Heerenveen, leaving the club in ninth position in the Eredivisie at the time of his departure.